apache/doris-website/versioned_docs/version-2.1/data-operate/update/unique-update-transaction.md

 **1. Set `sequence_col` (Recommended)**

-When creating a Uniq table, specify the mapping of the sequence column to other columns in the table.
+When creating a Unique table, specify the mapping of the sequence column to other columns in the table.

 ```Plain
 PROPERTIES (